Azerbaijani oil takes nosedive in price

-BAKU, Azerbaijan, October 15.
-The price of Azerbaijan’s Azeri Light crude at Italy’s Augusta port, on a CIF basis, fell by $2.17, or 3.27 percent, on October 14 from the previous level to $64.11 per barrel, a source in the oil market told Trend.
+BAKU, Azerbaijan, October 18.
+The price of Azerbaijan’s Azeri Light crude at Italy’s Augusta port, on a CIF basis, took a dip of $0.98, or 1.55 percent, on October 17 from the previous level, landing at $62.17 per barrel, a source in the oil market told Trend.

 Azerbaijan’s 2025 state budget is based on an average oil price of $70 per barrel.